 - The satisfaction you generate contributes to your customer retention stats

-In short, as you retool your marketing strategy for 2016, don’t underestimate the impact of communications frequency on customer retention – and don’t neglect the importance of content marketing as a communications channel.
+In short, as you retool your marketing strategy, don’t underestimate the impact of communications frequency on customer retention – and don’t neglect the importance of content marketing as a communications channel.

-Contact us if you’d like to learn more about our blog writing services, featuring 100% original, high quality articles.
-We’d love to help you build client satisfaction in 2016 and beyond.
+Contact us if you’d like to learn more about our blog writing or content writing services, featuring 100% original, high quality pieces.
+We’d love to help you build client satisfaction this year and beyond.